 First and foremost, we highly recommended all couples, regardless of orientation, be tested prior to starting your journey.
 This is simply to comply with FDA regulations and identify any potential fertility issues moving forward.

-Magarelli Fertility™ is the preferred provider for LGBTQ couples in both New Mexico and Colorado.
+Magarelli Fertility™ is the preferred provider for LGBTQ couples in Colorado.
 We welcome couples of all orientations and provide them with the individualized care that each patient deserves.
-That said, we do make the extra effort to educate and guide our LGBT couples through the specific factors and options unique to them.
+That said, we do make the extra effort to educate and guide our LGBTQ couples through the specific factors and options unique to them.

 For our same-sex female couples, sperm donation in conjunction with IVF is a fantastic option.
 With IVF, one partner’s eggs can be extracted and fertilized with donor sperm, before being implanted into the other partner’s uterus.
 This allows both women to become mothers of their child.

 Alternatively, if only one woman seeks to become a biological mother, donor sperm can be inserted directly into the uterus, a process known as intrauterine insemination (IUI) which promotes fertilization and pregnancy success.

 For our same-sex male couples, specific options include an egg donor for IVF services as well as finding a gestational carrier (GC).
 This process allows sperm from one of the men to create an embryo with a donor egg.
 Afterward, a GC will carry the pregnancy to term until your new baby is born.